 Kiddy Land is a unique shop specialized in character goods and pop-culture products.
 They attract numerous international visitors looking for world-famous character toys such as Hello Kitty and Peanuts.
 You can find some adorable gifts for your kids or friends who love Japanese pop-culture as well.
 A large collection of products includes cute mugs, pajamas, socks, and more that you can use on a daily basis.
 They also deal with limited products that can be purchased only at this store.

 Yoyogi Park (代々木公園) is another relaxing spot situated right next to it.
-This 5th largest park in Tokyo allows you to enjoy a refreshing stroll in nature, and in spring, it is very popular spots for cherry blossom viewing.
-You will find many people spending their time freely, for example, running, doing Yoga, playing some instruments at the park.
+This 5th largest park in Tokyo allows you to enjoy a refreshing stroll in nature, and in spring, it is a very popular spot for hanami (cherry blossom viewing).
+You will find many people spending their time freely, for example, running, doing yoga, or playing some instruments at the park.